Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ## Final Product
 ![Capture](images/Final_Products.jpg)
 This is the outlook of our setup for our final product.
-We removed the drum kit instrument and the visual monitor concept where it guides to players to know where to hit.
+We removed the drum kit instrument and the 2 monitors and added videos to be displayed from a projector for each song.

 ## Addtions
 We added a mini Ipad which provided a UI(User Interface) song menu of 5 songs for players to pick.
 Once they've chosen, this will execute the LED sequence program which can be located under the folders [here](MIDI_Code/MIDI_Code_Game_Drum_Keyboard/) and the LED will light up in sequence according to the chosen song